Maria Bal

-Jadwiga Maria Kinga Bal (Balowa) of Zaleszczyki, née Brunicka (July 26, 1879 – January 1, 1955) was a Polish baroness and a lifelong muse of Jacek Malczewski, considered Poland's national painter.
+Jadwiga Maria Kinga Bal (Balowa) of Zaleszczyki, née Brunicka (26 July 1879 – 1 January 1955) was a Polish baroness and a lifelong muse of Jacek Malczewski, considered Poland's national painter.
 She served as the live model for a series of his symbolic portrayals of women, as well as nude studies and mythological beings.
 Most were completed before the interwar period when Poland had not yet achieved independence.

 Early life and education

-Jadwiga Maria Brunicka (called Maria) was born during the foreign Partitions of Lithuania-Poland to baron Seweryn Brunicki, a Polish land-owner, and his wife Jadwiga Maria Kryspina Zagórska, (see the Ostoja coat of arms) at their country estate in Zaleszczyki (now Zalischyky, western Ukraine).
+Jadwiga Maria Brunicka (called Maria) was born during the foreign Partitions of Poland to baron Seweryn Brunicki, a Polish land-owner, and his wife Jadwiga Maria Kryspina Zagórska, (see the Ostoja coat of arms) at their country estate in Zaleszczyki (now Zalischyky, western Ukraine).
 A descendant of a Jewish family from Bavaria, her father carried the title of baron received in 1813.
 The family owned a tenement house in the metropolitan city of Kraków at ul.
 Pierackiego 7, where Maria later was a frequent visitor.

-Maria was noted as being exceptionally beautiful by her family; they called her Kinga from the time she was a girl.
+Maria was noted as being exceptionally beautiful by her family.
+They called her Kinga from the time she was a girl.
 As was typical of wealthy families, she was educated at home by a tutor.